How to Create Angular Toastr Notifications

 }

-The source code from this tutorial is available on GitHub.
+The source code for this tutorial is available on GitHub resources from the Jscrambler blog.

-Also, if you're building applications with sensitive logic, be sure to protect them against code theft and reverse-engineering by following our guide.
+If you're building applications with sensitive logic, be sure to protect them against code theft and reverse engineering by following our guide explaining how to integrate Jscrambler seamlessly into Angular's build process in just a few minutes.

 Jscrambler